Complete Guide to Making Cold Brew Coffee at Home

 I use a pour over coffee maker to support the filter and I can pour in some coffee and go do something else while it strains.

-The nice thing about coffee bags is they are eco-friendly and reusable, the not so nice thing is that they can be a bit of a pain to clean with coffee grinds getting stuck in the seams.
+The nice thing about coffee bags is they are eco-friendly and reusable, the not so nice thing is that they can be a bit of a pain to clean when coffee grinds get stuck in the seams (and believe me they will!)

-It’s important to get them thoroughly clean so that the flavor and safety of your next batch isn’t affected by old coffee grounds.
+It’s important to get the bag thoroughly clean so that the flavor and safety of your next batch isn’t affected by old coffee grounds.

 Using a French Press for Immersion and Filtration